 Morus nigra seedlings

-Grafting: Mulberries cultivars that are difficult to propagate by cuttings can be grafted onto Morus alba or Morus rubra seedlings or rooted cuttings (Morus alba rootstocks will generally give higher rates of success than Morus rubra).
+Grafting: Mulberries cultivars that are difficult to propagate by cuttings can be grafted onto Morus alba or Morus rubra seedlings or rooted cuttings.
+Morus rubra and rubra hybrids graft well to rubra rootstock.
+Grafting and budding "pure" Morus rubra on Morus alba rootstock may "take", but many will fail within a year.
 This author has had very good success with just simple "splice grafting".
 There are some important steps to take, though:

 1st: Mulberries "bleed" sap profusely when cut and the excessive sap interferes with proper healing of the union between the rootstock and scion.
 Better success can be obtained by making a small perpendicular cut an inch or so below the intended graft location to bleed off some excess sap prior to grafting.